Sip & Shop - The Rising Trend

 Flannels are changing the way their customers get to shop with multiple stope adaptions.
 Their Beauty Bar is a space which offers the latest ‘menu’ of trends, products, and exclusive beauty collaborations that can be enjoyed over coffee or cocktails.
 The beauty changing rooms is another addition to their beauty halls with interactive, digitally connected private spaces designed for consumers to test, trial and play with products before purchasing.

 Lush are a simple example of a brand who pair exceptional customer service with simple in store experiences to create the best environment for their consumers.
-Their stores are well known for the colourful, beautifully scented, live demonstrations on the shop floor or surrounding the big sinks, where customers are also actively encouraged to test and interact with the products themselves.
+Their stores are well known for the colourful, beautifully scented, live demonstrations on the shop floor or surrounding the big sinks.
+Customers are also actively encouraged to test and interact with the products themselves.

 Nike’s Soho flagship store built its very own in-store event spaces from a basketball court, soccer trial space, and treadmills which all allow customers to try products out in their intended environment whilst at the same time creating a fun and social space to share with people who hold similar interests.
 This set up also gives customers the opportunity to get more personalised advice based on how they move around these areas the Nike products are designed for.